< Back

 AWS Glue alert in Slack

-How to setup monitoring of AWS Glue?
+How do you set up monitoring of AWS Glue?

 marbot works with Slack and Microsoft Teams.
 Please select your platform: